Equations for a Body at Rest

 The Name Game takes the form of a series of posters placed at billboard sites throughout the city.
 These posters – some reminiscent of, or alluding to, historical Commonwealth Games posters – are intended to interrogate the meanings of the Games in Birmingham and some of the discourse that surrounds them.
 Via QR Codes on the posters, audiences can also access an online database of information relating to the history of the Commonwealth Games and the Commonwealth itself.
 This curated repository is designed to illuminate, provoke and inspire.

 – Barford Street Right, 10 Barford Street, B5 6AG

 – Custard Factory Carpark, High Street Deritend, B9 4AA

-Alongside projects by Amy Ching-Yan Lam, Rajni Perera and Jon McCurley, Thenjiwe’s project is part of the Birmingham 2022 Festival.
-This programme is supported by the Heritage Lottery Fund, Arts Council England, Canada House, Canada Council for the Arts and British Council.
+Alongside projects by Amy Ching-Yan Lam, Rajni Perera and Jon McCurley, Thenjiwe’s project is part of our programme for Birmingham 2022 Festival.
+This programme is supported by the Heritage Lottery Fund, Arts Council England, Canada House and Canada Council for the Arts.

 Thenjiwe Niki Nkosi (b.1980, New York) was raised in New York, Harare and Johannesburg, where she now lives.
 She obtained her BA from Harvard University and her MFA from the School of Visual Arts in New York.
 Nkosi divides her time between studio work, performance, and navigating the field of art as social practice.
 Her first solo exhibition with Stevenson, Gymnasium, took place in 2020 in Johannesburg.